demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 Note: Like every message in a mirrored channel, in order for it to be passed to the bot, the bot must be mentioned.

-For example, in order to check the reputation of the IP address 8.8.8.8, run the following: `@XSOAR Bot !ip ip=8.8.8.8`
+For example, in order to check the reputation of the IP address 8.8.8.8, run the following: `@Demisto Bot !ip ip=8.8.8.8`

 ![image](https://raw.githubusercontent.com/demisto/content/c7d516e68459f04102fd31ebfadd6574d775f436/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/doc_files/cmd.png)